Nikvetwow/AI-Picture-generate/README.md

 # AI-Picture-generate
 I am using different AI platforms to generate pictures using prompts.
 For Graphic or Web design for example.
+I am using many AI platforms like ChatGpt, Gemini, Leonardo, Microsoft Designer, Remini, Claude, Adobe Express/Firefly...